cjcheatham/Crowdfunding_ETL/README.md

 * crowdfunding_db_schema.sql

+* crowdfunding_db.sql

 * Crowdfunding_ETL_ERD_Diagram.png

 * ERD.txt

-Where crowdfunding_db_schema.sql is the schema used to create the data base in sql.
+Where crowdfunding_db_schema.sql is the schema used to create the data base in sql. crowdfunding_db.sql has each SELECT * function for each table.
 Crowdfunding_ETL_ERD_Diagram.png is the ERD diagram for this database.
 And ERD.txt is the code used to create this ERD diagram on the quickdatabasediagrams website.
 Link will be probvided below.

 ### Resources